The Many Important “Roles” Mom’s Complete in their Children’s Lives

 Coach and General Manager

-As mom, we spend a significant part of our time coaching our children.
+As a mom, we spend a significant part of our time coaching our children.
 We coach them to help them learn how to take care of themselves.

 I consider homework time coaching time.
 Every weeknight we spend one to two hours or more completing homework assignments.
 During this time, I coach.
 I show my children how to study better, how to correctly answer test questions, and how to complete assignments.